kuraizen/File_sorter/README.md

 -Status : Deprecated

+-Warning Use at own risk-

+-because it modifes folders and moves items i am not responsible for corrupted/deleted/missing/new files/new folders made. hence dont use it to sort personal/important data.

 Program to sort given folder.
 (Horribly innefient needs refactoring)

 - The program searches through the files and selects the different file types and sorts them into their respective folders of the same type if no folder exists it will make a new folder.